7thLucas/full-app-6a2a4-cf198-4657/_doc/product-overview.md

 2. **Log interactions** — record calls, emails, meetings, and notes against each contact.
 3. **See the pipeline** — view where deals/relationships stand across stages.

+## Day-one lead capability
+Logging and the pipeline board are one loop, not two features: capture a contact and log calls/emails/meetings/notes in seconds, and that activity feeds a visual pipeline board showing where every deal stands and what needs attention next.
+This loop is the day-one hero.

 ## Strategic principle
 The real value isn't the contact list — it's pipeline visibility.
 Deals rarely die from a bad pitch; they die from follow-ups that quietly slip.
 The product should make "what needs my attention next" obvious, so nothing leaks.